Coupling induced emergent topology in a two-leg fermionic ladder: Results

 where, $\mu_1$ and $\mu_2$ are as defined earlier.

 The above dispersion relation suggests that for any finite dimerization in hopping in leg-a, the gap closes at $k=0$ when $t_p^2=2t(t_1+t_2)$, and at $k=\pi$, when $t_p^2=0$.
-At all other points, the gap remains open.
+At all other points, the gap remains open at half-filling.
 We display the band structure for four exemplary values of $t_p$: $t_p = 0$, $0.8$, $\sqrt{2.4}$, and $2.5$ in the left panles of Fig.~\ref{fig:band_rho_mu}(a–d) respectively by fixing $t_1=0.2$ and $t_2=1.0$.
-To compare the band picture with the filling of particles in real space, the filling $\rho = N/2L$ as a function of chemical potential $\mu$~\cite{rmi_laflorencie} calculated under periodic boundary conditions, is plotted in right panels of Fig.~\ref{fig:band_rho_mu}(a–d), where $N$ is the total number of fermions and $L$ is the number of rungs.
+To compare the band picture with the filling of particles in real space, the filling $\rho = N/2L$ as a function of chemical potential $\mu$~\cite{rmi_laflorencie} calculated under PBC, is plotted in right panels of Fig.~\ref{fig:band_rho_mu}(a–d), where $N$ is the total number of fermions and $L$ is the number of rungs.
 The appearance of cusps in the $\rho$–$\mu$ curves reflects changes in the number of Fermi points i.e., the number of quasi-momenta where the Fermi energy intersects the bands.
-The width of each plateau in the $\rho$–$\mu$ curve in Fig.~\ref{fig:band_rho_mu} indicates the value of the energy gap at the corresponding filling, whereas the shoulder regions around the plateaus indicate the gapless Luttinger liquid.
+The width of each plateau in the $\rho$–$\mu$ curve indicates the value of the energy gap at the corresponding filling, whereas the shoulder regions around the plateaus indicate the gapless Luttinger liquid.
 Comparing the two panels in Fig.~\ref{fig:band_rho_mu}(a), we observe that for $t_p = 0$, the system remains gapless at all fillings.
-In contrast, for $t_p = 0.8$, finite gaps emerge at quarter, half, and three-quarter fillings, as shown in Fig.~\ref{fig:band_rho_mu}(b).
-Increasing the value of $t_p$ to $\sqrt{2.4}$ closes the gap at half-filling, while the gaps at quarter and three-quarter fillings persist [see Fig.~\ref{fig:band_rho_mu}(c)].
-At $t_p = 2.5$, gaps reappear again at all three commensurate fillings, such as for quarter, half, and three-quarter fillings, as shown in Fig.~\ref{fig:band_rho_mu}(d).
+In contrast, for $t_p = 0.8$, finite gaps emerge at $\rho=1/4,~1/2,~\text{and}~3/4$, as shown in Fig.~\ref{fig:band_rho_mu}(b).
+Increasing the value of $t_p$ to $\sqrt{2.4}$ closes the gap at $\rho=1/2$, while the gaps at $\rho=1/4,~\text{and}~3/4$ persist [see Fig.~\ref{fig:band_rho_mu}(c)].
+At $t_p = 2.5$, gaps reappear again at all three commensurate fillings, such as for $\rho=1/4,~1/2,~\text{and}~3/4$, as shown in Fig.~\ref{fig:band_rho_mu}(d).

 With this information in hand about the gap of the system, we investigate topological phase transitions in the subsequent subsection.